 Under high load, query performance can become degraded due to query concurrency.
 You can scale out Analysis Services by creating a pool of replicas to process queries, so that more queries can be performed concurrently.
 The work of processing the data model always happens on the primary server.
 By default, the primary server also handles queries.
 Optionally, you can designate the primary server to run processing exclusively, so that the query pool handles all queries.
 If you have high processing requirements, you should separate the processing from the query pool.
 If you have high query loads, and relatively light processing, you can include the primary server in the query pool.
 For more information, see Azure Analysis Services scale-out.

 To reduce the amount of unnecessary processing, consider using partitions to divide the tabular model into logical parts.
 Each partition can be processed separately.
 For more information, see Partitions.

-Consider using the Analysis Services firewall feature to whitelist client IP addresses.
+Consider using the Analysis Services firewall feature to allow list client IP addresses.
 If enabled, the firewall blocks all client connections other than those specified in the firewall rules.
-The default rules whitelist the Power BI service, but you can disable this rule if desired.
+The default rules allow list the Power BI service, but you can disable this rule if desired.
 For more information, see Hardening Azure Analysis Services with the new firewall capability.